SoftUni-Internal/interactive-content/EN/01-Multidimensional-Arrays/05-Homework.md

 - `2 <= R,C <= 10000`
 - Z, X, Y are inside the dimensions of the matrix.
 Y is never on the first column
-- There are no more than 1000 input lines
+- There will be no more than 1000 input lines

 ## Examples
 | **Input** | **Output** |